wahltinez/small-business-guide/03-website.md

 ### Creating a Free Website

 There are many tools and companies that can help you create a website for free.
-In most cases, they have a "free" plan and a "premium" plan you can upgrade to.
+In most cases, they have a "free" plan and a "premium" plan that you can upgrade to.
 The free website builder we recommend is [Google Sites][1].
 The main reason is that they don't have a "premium" plan, so the free version has all the features you need and you can't be tricked into paying for more features that you don't need.
 The only thing that you might be asked to pay for is a custom domain name, which is not necessary to publish your website.

 To create a free website using Google Sites, just go to <https://sites.google.com> from a desktop computer, log in using your Google account, and follow the instructions on the website.
 We recommend